Mostly Harmless

 Mostly Harmless is a 1992 novel by Douglas Adams and the fifth book in the Hitchhiker's Guide to the Galaxy series.
-It is described on the cover of the first edition as "The fifth book in the increasingly inaccurately named Hitchhikers Trilogy".
+It is described on the cover of the first edition as "The fifth book in the increasingly inaccurately named Hitch Hiker's Guide to the Galaxy trilogy".
 It was the last Hitchhiker's book written by Adams and his final book released in his lifetime.